agazinakou/Nova/README.md

 ## Contact me

-If you need technical support or have any questions, please send a message to agazinakou@gmail.com or via skype: aziiin5
+If you need technical support or have any questions, please send a message to agazinakou@gmail.com or via skype: aziiin5.

-Don't re-invent the wheel, Just re-align It
+Don't re-invent the wheel, Just re-align It.